 Paul H. Friedman represents parties in merger and non-merger investigations and in antitrust litigation.
 Mr. Friedman regularly serves as lead counsel in multi-defendant class and non-class action matters in federal and state courts as well as in domestic and foreign arbitral tribunals.

 Mr. Friedman is the managing partner of the firm’s Washington, D.C. office and is a past co-chair of the antitrust/competition practice.
-Mr. Friedman has been ranked as a top antitrust lawyer by Chambers USA, a referral guide to leading lawyers in the United States that has noted his “‘excellent cross-examination of experts in antitrust cases” and that “his litigation prowess gains him further acclaim.”
+Mr. Friedman has been ranked as a top antitrust lawyer by Chambers USA, a referral guide to leading lawyers in the United States that has noted his “excellent cross-examination of experts in antitrust cases” and that “his litigation prowess gains him further acclaim.”
 He has also been considered a “true star” in antitrust litigation by Benchmark Litigation.
-Mr. Friedman co-chairs the Annual Law & Economics Institute for Judges that is co-sponsored by the American Bar Association’s Section of Antitrust Law and the Law and Economics Center at the George Mason University School of Law.
+Mr. Friedman Co-Created and Co-Chairs the Annual Law & Economics Institute for Judges that is co-sponsored by the American Bar Association’s Section of Antitrust Law and the Law and Economics Center at the George Mason University School of Law.

 - Lead counsel for Dean Foods Company and liaison counsel for all defendants in consolidated class action MDL antitrust suits brought by dairy farmers alleging conspiracy to monopolize, conspiracy to monopsonize, monopolization and attempted monopsonization of raw milk markets in certain southeastern states in the United States.
 Successfully negotiated settlement for Dean Foods.